-LOS ANGELES (CNS) - A coalition of 64 media organizations called on the Los Angeles County Sheriff's Department today to withdraw a citation against KPCC and LAist reporter Josie Huang, who was pinned to the ground and handcuffed while covering the arrest of a demonstrator following the shooting of two deputies in Compton.
+LOS ANGELES (CNS) - A coalition of 64 media organizations has called on the Los Angeles County Sheriff's Department to withdraw a citation against KPCC and LAist reporter Josie Huang, who was pinned to the ground and handcuffed while covering the arrest of a demonstrator following the shooting of two deputies in Compton.

 The letter from the Reporters Committee for Freedom of the Press echoes other media groups that have disputed the sheriff's version of the arrest, and calls on the department “to take immediate steps to prevent another incident like the arrest of (Huang).''